oldscienceguy/PebbleSDR/README.md

 In addition to being extensible by virtue of being open source, I wanted to be able to keep the core functionality intact, while exploring new data modes and options.
 This led to the modem plug-in architecture and eventually will include cross platform extio-like device support.

 ####Disclaimer
-The source code for this project represents three years of incremental, "drive-by" coding, with numerous experiments, re-writes, re-factoring, re-everything.
+The source code for this project represents incremental, "drive-by" coding, with numerous experiments, re-writes, re-factoring, re-everything.
 No attempt has been made to pretty up the code or clean up comments.
 In fact, in many places I have deliberately left alternative implementations and detailed comments in the code for future reference.

 ####Credits
 I knew nothing about DSP algorithms when I started writing Pebble.
 Although I've collected quite a library of DSP books and articles, I learned by looking at the work of others who were kind enough to make their projects open source.
 I've included all of the key projects I referenced and in some cases, derived code from, in the gpl.h file you can find in the source tree.
 But I especially wanted to thank Moe Wheatley for his outstanding work in making CuteSDR <http://sourceforge.net/projects/cutesdr/> available with source.
 While I had working code, Moe's code demonstrated what a professionally written DSP program should look like.